loopmode/react-component-starter/README.md

 # React component starter

 A boilerplate project for developing react components as standalone npm packages.
-After the initial setup, you can easily work on components in isolation while using and them in larger projects.
+After the initial setup, you can easily work on components in isolation while using them in larger projects.

 ## Usage